rezaghofrani/rezaghofrani/README.md

 # Hi, I'm Reza Ghofrani 👋

-I'm a Software Engineer interested in Python, Artificial Intelligence, and Trading Technology.
+I'm a Software Engineer exploring Python, Artificial Intelligence, and technology solutions for financial markets.

 ## About Me